Flashlights Unlimited Home Products Without Equal - Service Beyond Compare Flashlights Unlimited Products

 The most important thing to remember is this: dead batteries will eventually leak.
 And

-all batteries will gradually self-discharge (even if they are not operating the device they
+all batteries will gradually self-discharge.
+Even if they are not operating a device they

 are installed in, and even when they not installed at all but just sitting on a shelf or in a

-drawer, they will slowly lose energy capacity over the passing of time).
+drawer, they will slowly lose energy capacity over the passage of time.
 So, no matter

 how good the brand name, your batteries will eventually go dead even if you don't use